nataliasitko/api-gateway/docs/user/tutorials/01-20-jwt/01-52-expose-and-secure-workload-jwt.md

-# Expose and Secure a Workload with JWT
+# Expose and Secure a Workload with JWT Using SAP Cloud Identity Services

-This tutorial shows how to expose and secure Services using APIGateway Controller.
-One of the API Gateway module's controllers reacts to an instance of the APIRule custom resource (CR) and creates an Istio [VirtualService](https://istio.io/latest/docs/reference/config/networking/virtual-service/), [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) and [Request Authentication](https://istio.io/latest/docs/reference/config/security/request_authentication/) according to the details specified in the CR.
+This guide explains how to publish a backend workload on a custom domain over HTTPS and secure every call with JSON Web Tokens (JWT) issued by SAP Cloud Identity Services using the Client Credentials grant.
+It focuses on non‑interactive, machine identities: scripts, partner systems, microservices, and automation jobs that need a verifiable, short‑lived credential rather than a static API key or a user session.

 ## Prerequisites

 - You have a SAP BTP, Kyma runtime instance with Istio and API Gateway modules added.
 The Istio and API Gateway modules are added to your Kyma cluster by default.
 - You have an SAP Cloud Identity Services tenant.
 See [Initial Setup](https://help.sap.com/docs/cloud-identity-services/cloud-identity-services/initial-setup?locale=en-US&version=Cloud&q=open+id+connect).

+## Context
+Use this procedure when you need service‑to‑service authentication for a backend API.
+Typical cases include scheduled jobs, microservices calling each other, partner system integrations, or internal automation where distributing client certificates (mTLS) would be cumbersome.

+To configure the flow in Kyma, you must first provide credentials for a supported DNS provider so Gardener can create and verify the necessary DNS records for your custom wildcard domain.
+After this, Let’s Encrypt issues a trusted TLS certificate.
+The issued certificate is stored in a Kubernetes Secret referenced by an Istio Gateway, which terminates HTTPS at the cluster edge so all downstream traffic enters encrypted.

+Separately, you register an OpenID Connect (OIDC) application in SAP Cloud Identity Services and enable the Client Credentials grant.
+This generates a client ID (public identifier) and a client secret (confidential credential).
+A calling system sends these credentials to the OIDC token endpoint over TLS, receiving a signed JWT access token.

+When the client calls your exposed API, it includes the token in the Authorization header using the Bearer scheme.
+The API Gateway module uses validates the token based on the configuration you include in the APIRule custom resource (CR).
+If the validation fails, the Gateway returns HTTP 401 Unauthorized without forwarding the request to the backend.

+If the validation is successful, the request proceeds to the Service behind the Gateway.
+At that point you can implement optional, deeper authorization (examining scopes, audience, or custom claims) inside your application code.

-## Configure TLS a Gateway for Your Custm Domain
+## Configure a TLS Gateway for Your Custom Domain

-### Procedure
 1. Create a namespace with enabled Istio sidecar proxy injection.

     ```bash
     kubectl create ns test
     kubectl label namespace test istio-injection=enabled --overwrite
     ```
-2. Export the following domain names as enviroment variables.
+2. Export the following domain names as environment variables.
 Replace `my-own-domain.example.com` with the name of your domain.
+You can adjust these values as needed.

     ```bash
     PARENT_DOMAIN="my-own-domain.example.com"